sabnzbd/sabnzbd.github.io/wiki/advanced/certificate-errors.md

 You can do different things:

 1. Easy and half/half-secure: in SABnzbd’s Server-settings, under Advanced, set `Certificate verification` to `Default`/`Minimal`.
-Then try again.<br> <span class="label label-warning">WARNING</span> Disabeling this check allows anyone to redirect and intercept your traffic using *any* valid certificate!
+Then try again.<br> <span class="label label-danger">WARNING</span> Disabeling this check allows anyone to redirect and intercept your traffic using *any* valid certificate!
+It is comparable to not using SSL at all.
 2. You can ask the newsserver provider to solve the problem.
 That could be a hard path; the provider could deny they have a problem.

 * * *